Posted On: May 14, 2008

 Welsh-born artist Richard Deacon has transformed public art and achieved international recognition for his sculpture, which is marked by an interest in materials and their manipulation and an innovative use of open form.
 Deacon has challenged and extended notions of what sculpture is and might be.
-His work has been known as much for its found-object sensibility as for its virtuoso celebration of craft, and has included works in laminated wood, stainless steel, aluminum, polycarbonate and leather.
-His work ranges from bent forms and fluid constructions in wood and metal, to large scale works that contain the architecture of a space, to works that subvert industrial construction into a new meaning and material expression.
-Over the past few years Deacon has been exploring clay and ceramics as a sculptural material.
+His work has been known as much for its found-object sensibility as for its virtuoso celebration of craft and has included works in laminated wood, stainless steel, aluminum, polycarbonate, and leather.
+His work ranges from bent forms and fluid constructions in wood and metal to large-scale works that contain the architecture of a space to works that subvert industrial construction into a new meaning and material expression.
+Over the past few years, Deacon has been exploring clay and ceramics as a sculptural material.

-The Madison Square Park exhibition focuses on this new and inventive aspect of Deacon’s work—his investigation into ceramics.
+The Madison Square Park exhibition focuses on this new and inventive aspect of Deacon’s work” his investigation into ceramics.
 In the park, Deacon will show seven new ceramic works never before publicly exhibited that were created over the last year at the Niels Dietrich ceramic studio in Cologne, Germany.
-The newest work on display, the Assembly series, is group of four variations on geometric relationships, each presenting an economy of form crossed with an earthly solidity: large-scale, elegant structures composed of richly glazed and patterned ceramic elements which present a tactile and visual sculptural experience.
+The newest work on display, the Assembly series, is a group of four variations on geometric relationships, each presenting an economy of form crossed with an earthly solidity: large-scale, elegant structures composed of richly glazed and patterned ceramic elements which present a tactile and visual sculptural experience.

 Photos by Ellen Wilson